FctsFxns/schultzen-web/_works/HacerAgujeros.md

 ![image](/media/images/hacerAgujerosRambles14.jpg)

-The result was a eight scene theatre piece called Rambla 14, itinerant fragments in three times and was presented twice in and between the Santa Monica Arts Centre and the stairways of the building of Rambla 14 in july 2022.
-Check out the details [here](https://artssantamonica.gencat.cat/ca/detall/Rambla-14-fragments-itinerants-en-tres-temps).
+The result was a eight scene theatre piece called Rambla 14, wandering fragments and was presented twice in and between the Santa Monica Arts Centre and the stairways of the building of Rambla 14 in july 2022.
+You can see a detailed [description and fotos](https://www.christinaschultz.com/works/Rambla14/) on my website.

 The collective idea of producing a somewhat heterotypic publication, in honour to Michel Foucault as the mental godfather of the project, was finally resumed in texts printed on white curtains for the crystal box from which I had been observing the Ramblas during a year as being the resident space of the Art Centre Santa Monica in Barcelona 2021/2022.

 ![image](/media/images/HacerAgujerosPubli1.jpg)

 ![image](/media/images/HacerAgujerosPubli2.jpg)

 ![image](/media/images/HacerAgujerosPubli3.jpg)

 ![image](/media/images/HacerAgujerosPubli4.jpg)

 ![image](/media/images/HacerAgujerosPubli5.jpg)

 ![image](/media/images/HacerAgujerosPubli6.jpg)

 ![image](/media/images/HacerAgujerosPubli7.jpg)